danielvaughan/danielvaughan.github.io/k8s-coffee.md

 ---

 <img style="float: right; margin-left: 20px; border: 1px solid; border-radius: 50%; border-color: #5a5a5a;" src="img/danielvaughan-com.jpeg">
-An informal catchup to discuss all things Kubernetes.
+An informal catchup to discuss all things Kubernetes & Cloud Native.

 Meeting on the <b>second Wednesday of the month</b> between <b>8am to 9am</b> at <b>Joe and the Juice</b> at Bishopsgate in the City of London.